|

 ![]() Looking South |

-the U.S. Post Office and others to name it Pleasant Valley, North
+the U.S. Post Office have tried Pleasant Valley, North

-Litchfield and Litchfield Post Office, the northernmost village is
+Litchfield and Litchfield Post Office, but the old name is

 |